-Assess for breathing and pulse.
-Check for absent or abnormal breathing by watching the chest for movements for 5 to 10 seconds.
-Simultaneously check the carotid pulse for a minimum of 5 seconds—but no more than 10 seconds—to determine if there is a pulse present.
+- Assess for breathing and pulse.
+When assessing signs of cardiac arrest in an unresponsive patient, check for absent or abnormal breathing by watching the chest for movements for 5 to 10 seconds.
+Simultaneously, check the carotid pulse for a minimum of 5 seconds—but no more than 10 seconds—to determine if there is a pulse present.
 It’s important to minimize delay in starting CPR, so take no more than 10 seconds to assess the patient.

 - If the victim has a pulse and is breathing normally, monitor them until emergency responders arrive.